Can You Really Make Money With Matched Betting in Australia?

 Imagine Bookmaker 'AlphaBet' has a "Bet $50, Get a $50 Free Bet" sign-up offer.

-Step 1: The Qualifying Bet (Unlocking the Freebie)
+Step 1: The Qualifying Bet (Unlocking the Free Bet)

-- Find a Suitable Event: You look for an event (e.g., a football match between City and United) with close odds on both AlphaBet (for the back bet) and a Betting Exchange (for the lay bet).
-Let's say City to win is 2.0 on AlphaBet and 2.05 on the Exchange.
+- Find a Suitable Event: Look for close odds between AlphaBet and a betting exchange.
+For example, City to win at 2.0 on AlphaBet and 2.05 on the Exchange.

-- Place the Back Bet: You bet $50 on City to win at odds of 2.0 with AlphaBet.
+- Place the Back Bet: Bet $50 on City to win at 2.0 with AlphaBet.

 - Outcome: